-The Officers of Cancer Research And Biostatistics bring a myriad of skills and talents honed through years of experience conducting cancer research in SWOG and with pharmaceutical partners, in service, and as entrepreneurs.
-Collectively they oversee the day to day running of the company, and have a role in the management of the research and teams doing the research.
+The Officers of Cancer Research And Biostatistics (CRAB) bring a myriad of skills and talents honed through years of experience conducting cancer research in SWOG and with pharmaceutical partners, in service, and as entrepreneurs.
+Collectively they oversee the day-to-day running of the company, and have a role in the management of the research and teams doing the research.

 To see biographical information please click on a name below.